MaxNickell/PROVE/README.md

 # PROVE

 ## STEP 1 - Get Image Content
+YOLO -> list 1 of entities
+BLIP -> Captioner of nouns -> Grounding DINO -> list 2 of entities

 Need a solution to open vocabulary instance-segmentation
 - Thinking SAM
 - Pass results of SAM to some model to predict class and bounding boxe